hurwitzlab/phage_detection_benchmarks/data/zenodo_archive/set4_crc_dataset/README.md

 ### `previous_classifications.csv`

-The simulated metagenomes have previously been classified by the following tools:
+The metagenomes have previously been classified by the following tools:

 * DeepVirFinder
 * MARVEL